Louexes/Louexes.github.io/_portfolio/portfoilo-3.md

 ---
 title: "Solving the Taxi Problem using Reinforcement Learning techniques."
-excerpt: "Applying SARSA, Q-Learning and off-policy monte carlo method to solve the Taxi Problem.>"
+excerpt: "Applying SARSA, Q-Learning and off-policy monte carlo method to solve the Taxi Problem."
 collection: portfolio
 ---